 What is Splunk?

 Splunk is a software platform that allows users to search, analyze, and visualize the machine-generated data collected from applications, websites, devices, etc. that make up an organization’s IT infrastructure.
 In other words, it’s a tool that indexes data and makes it searchable, allowing it to be turned into operational intelligence.

 The platform aggregates and analyzes digital exhaust from multiple sources, such as application program interface (API) log files, servers, websites, and mobile devices.
-By turning machine-generated data into operational intelligence, Splunk users are able to gain a solid understanding of what’s going on across IT systems and infrastructure in real-time.
+By turning machine-generated data into intelligence, Splunk users are able to gain a solid understanding of what’s going on across IT systems and infrastructure in real-time.
 This allow organizations to make sound, data-driven decisions.

-What is Involved in the Intro to Splunk Training Course?
+What is Involved in this Splunk Training?

-In Cybrary’s free Intro to Splunk online training course, you will be introduced to the platform and its capabilities, beginning with the basics.
-From there, you will move on to more advanced topics like creating alerts and onboarding data.
+In Cybrary’s Intro to Splunk training you will be introduced to the platform and its capabilities, beginning with the basics.
+From there, you will move on to more advanced topics like alerts and onboarding data.
 The videos that are included in this course will demonstrate how to install Splunk Enterprise (a trial version) and forwarders to collect data from different types of hosts, and then how to work with that data.
 You will learn to craft searches, create reports, and create dashboards.

 Why Should I Learn Splunk?

 There are many reasons that you should learn to use the Splunk platform if you are working in the IT industry.
 Here are just a handful of them:

 It’s Easy to Learn_ – With Splunk, you don’t have to learn an entirely new set of commands, even though it uses a customer query language to execute searches and create dashboards.
 The platform’s language is based on the UNIX commands that you already know, making it simple to learn and use Splunk.